Recumbent exercise bikes can help you lose weight, increase your mobility, or even help you rehab a bad knee from the comfort of your own home.

 - EIGHT RESISTANCE LEVELS - This stationary bike uses a...

-- READ COMPUTER SCREEN - The ultra-functional LCD...
+- EASY-TO-READ COMPUTER SCREEN - The ultra-functional LCD...

 - COMFORTABLE PADDED SEAT - The equipment has an...